simd-lite/simd-json/README.md

 * Miri testing for UB

-This doesn't ensure complete safety nor is at a bulletproof guarantee, but it does go a long way to assert that the library is production quality and fit for purpose for practical industrial applications.
+This doesn't ensure complete safety nor is at a bulletproof guarantee, but it does go a long way to assert that the library is of high production quality and fit for purpose for practical industrial applications.

 ## Other interesting things